 - HDX connection logon data is not collected for VDAs earlier than 7.
 For earlier VDAs, the chart data is displayed as 0.

-- Deleted Delivery Groups are available for selection in the Director Trends filters until data related to them are groomed out.
+- Deleted Delivery Groups are available for selection in the Monitor Trends filters until data related to them are groomed out.
 Selecting a deleted Delivery Group displays graphs for available data until retention.
 However, the tables don’t show data.